 - if your tree contractor is licensed, certified and trained.
 A certified arborist can tell if the tree has damage that is not visible.
 Based on that assessment, he can determine how to trim a tree, where to cut and how to keep everybody safe, including your property.

-- if your tree company is bonded and insured.
+- if the Chicago tree service company you selected is bonded and insured.
 No matter how small the accident, you do not want to find out that they are not insured after the accident.

 - search for "tree service near me".
 How far is the company located?
 Is in the city or outside Chicago?
 You might pay a higher price because of the commuting costs.